stephanierotter/stephanierotter.github.io/conferences.md

 ### 2023

 **Stephanie Rotter** (2023). *The social meaning of doubling phenomena in American English*.
 EEL Colloquium, 02.05.2023.
-Humboldt Universität zu Berlin,, Germany
+Humboldt Universität zu Berlin, Germany

 ### 2022

 **Stephanie Rotter** and Mingya Liu.
 (2021). *Register sensitivity of negation, polarity, and modality in American and British English*.
 CRC Colloquium (online), 21.03.2022.
-Humboldt Universität zu Berlin,, Germany
+Humboldt Universität zu Berlin, Germany

 ### 2021

 **Stephanie Rotter** and Mingya Liu.
 (2021). *Pragmatic Functions and Effects of Register Variation and Switch: a register approach to negation and polarity*.
 CRC Retreat 2021, 09.11.2021.
-Humboldt Universität zu Berlin,, Germany
+Humboldt Universität zu Berlin, Germany

 **Stephanie Rotter**.
 (2021). *Pragmatic Functions and Effects of Register Variation and Switch: a Register approach to negation and polarity*.
 EEL Colloquium, 28.10.2021.
-Humboldt Universität zu Berlin,, Germany
+Humboldt Universität zu Berlin, Germany